zeruhur/plerion/012_starfaring_adventures.md

 1. To help the inquirer
 2. To get your hands on the Prize
 3. An oracle has foreseen it
-4. Your daimon urges you to do so
+4. Your coscience urges you to do so
 5. To seek fortune and glory
 6. To avenge a wrong (to you or someone else)